 As the days get longer and the weather gets warmer, some people experience a burst of energy.
-However, that’s not the case for everyone.
-As much as we look forward to the change in season, the appearance of spring also means the appearance of spring fatigue.
-We’ll look at what causes spring fever and what you can do to combat it.
+We’ll look at what causes spring fever and what you can do to combat spring fatigue.

-Many people are familiar with spring fever: you feel tired, irritable, fatigued, and may even be struggling with circulatory problems.
-But that doesn’t have to be the case – with just a few tips, you can start the spring season full of energy.
+Many people are familiar with spring fever: you feel energized and restless, and your sleep may be affected.
+But that doesn’t have to be the case – with just a few tips, you can maximize the spring fever benefits while staving off the less desirable effects.

 When the weather changes from winter to spring, your body has to adjust to the change in temperature and humidity.
 The blood vessels dilate and blood pressure drops, which can cause a feeling of lethargy.
-This is why the terms spring fever and spring fatigue are often used interchangeably.
+This is why the terms spring fatigue and spring lethargy are often used interchangeably.

 Diets can vary quite significantly in colder months compared to warmer months for many different reasons.
-Those who prefer to eat regional foods end up eating less fruit and vegetables in the winter, and come spring, their nutrient storage is low.
+People may endup eating less fresh fruit and vegetables in the winter, and come spring, their nutrient storage is low.
 Tiredness, irritability, and circulatory problems can be the consequences.
-If this is you, remember that you can still eat regionally during winter by preserving fresh produce in the summer months.
-Check out: How to Ferment Vegetables: A Beginner’s Guide
+If this sounds like you, remember that you can still eat local foods during winter by preserving fresh produce and fermenting vegetables in the summer months.

 Your body also needs time to slowly adjust to the brightness of springtime.
 High temperatures and stronger daylight take some getting used to after dark winter days.
 Your body produces more melatonin (the “sleep hormone”) during the winter, whereas in the spring, serotonin levels (a “happiness hormone”) are on the rise.
 Especially when daylight saving time begins, bodies get confused, circadian rhythms are thrown off, and you’re left with a constant feeling of fatigue.